August 31, 2017

 - Veganism will revitalize you.

-The contradiction is clear, and certainly startling, when assessing the long-term benefits– both health-oriented and moral– of doing no harm.
+The contradiction is clear, and certainly startling, when assessing the long-term benefits–both health-oriented and moral–of doing no harm.
 But at which point does the contradiction begin (is there truth to its origins?), and where does it end (which side reigns supreme?)?
 Surely lack of evidence, as well as an ignorance to or misinterpretation of evidence that already exists, rationalizes one or both fronts.
 Experience may perpetuate opposing viewpoints (perhaps along with confirmation bias), in which parties on either side attain success in their practices, consequently dubbing their methods optimal and all others imperfect.
 Even further, the ethicality of utilizing animals for our own (questionable) benefit allows for fluidity in judgment; with “pro” stances, “anti” stances, and everything in between, the highly subjective nature of some moral debate ultimately prevents consensus.

-A few concepts need to be considered when assessing the legitimacy of veganism as an advantageous diet: the current bioavailability or concentration of nutrients in plant-based foods as a result of industrial farming practices, the ability of an individual to properly absorb and convert these nutrients into usable forms (for functional digestive disturbances may be present), the macronutrient content breakdown of an optimal meal plan (especially as it relates to protein), as well as the sheer volume of food one should consume in a typical day.
+A few concepts need to be considered when assessing the legitimacy of veganism as an advantageous diet: the current bioavailability or concentration of nutrients in plant-based foods as a result of industrial farming practices, the ability of an individual to properly absorb and convert these nutrients into their usable forms (functional digestive disturbances may be present), the macronutrient content breakdown of an optimal meal plan (especially as it relates to protein), as well as the sheer volume of food one should consume in a typical day.

 See this journal article for more information on how our crops have been stripped of their nutritional value over the past hundred years or so, specifically due to industrial farming practices (further research presents a variety of factors, such as a preference for breeding macronutrient-dense, but micronutrient-deficient, crops (2)).
 I recently saw a commercial for a vitamin supplement that gave figures regarding how many Americans desire to reach daily quotas and how many are actually able to through “food alone”.
 While the study this commercial quoted likely featured Standard American Dieters of varying degrees, it seems contradictory to, I don’t know, natural law that we should have to supplement in order to obtain all the essential nutrients we need, don’t you think?
-Whether we’re “supposed to” consume meat or not (my belief being that at the very least we can progress toward a vegan society with the succession of our spirituality and consequent desire to negate harm), we should not have to contrive the means to our own proper functioning.
-Unfortunately, both vegans and omnivores may have to supplement in order to thrive in the modern era, largely due to the effects of mass production (a premise that may be rectifiable in the future given that the horrors of factory farming become well-known), and in the case of vitamin D, because we don’t spend enough time in the sun.
+Whether we’re “supposed to” consume meat or not (my belief being that at the very least we can progress toward a vegan society with the succession of our spirituality and consequent desire to negate suffering), we should not have to contrive the means to our own proper functioning.
+Unfortunately, both vegans and omnivores have to supplement in order to thrive in the modern era, largely due to the effects of mass production (a premise that may be rectifiable in the future given that the horrors of factory farming become well-known), and in the case of vitamin D, because we don’t spend enough time in the sun.
 Plant-based foodies in particular must ensure they consume enough of the nutrients that require conversion within the body in order to be utilized effectively.
 This notion was far less applicable centuries ago when our foods were nutrient-abundant and thus we easily surpassed requirements.
 Luckily, vegans tend to eat quite a bit more in volume than the average meat-eater (which those against the diet often neglect; think how full you get off of a bowl of broccoli versus a bowl of ground beef), giving us garden grazers a greater opportunity to fulfill daily quotas so long we consume enough food.
 The vegan with an eating disorder or functional digestive disturbance, like any omnivore, will struggle to thrive if deprivative conditions are allowed to exist.

-SIBO may lead to deficiencies already prevalent amongst vegans, as excess amounts of bacteria in the small intestine block nutrient absorption, particularly with fat-soluble vitamins A, D, E, and K, as well as vitamin B12.
-Supplementation will then be ineffectual, unless taken orally- but why utilize that method as a last resort if the cure exists?
+SIBO may lead to deficiencies already prevalent amongst disordered vegans, as excess amounts of bacteria in the small intestine block nutrient absorption, particularly with fat-soluble vitamins A, D, E, and K, as well as vitamin B12.
+Supplementation will then be ineffectual, unless taken orally–but why utilize that method as a last resort if the cure exists?
 Too often I see cries for help on internet forums, people struggling with gut issues their Western doctors and even naturopaths cannot fully amend… The answer, of course, is homeopathy!

 If you attempt to remedy your digestive complaints with veganism alone, minimize the amount of stress placed on the body to detoxify by transitioning.
-Doing so is essential to your wellbeing!
+Doing so is essential to your well-being!
 You cannot and should not force anything on your body, including healthy living.
 Taking your time to adopt and acclimate to the diet will reduce your risk of actually hindering the healing process, in part by overwhelming your vital force (in effect, you), and in part by violating the bond between the mind and body, which only asks that you attend to the interests of both to ensure the welfare of both.
-Make sure veganism is what you really want– because you love animals, because you love the environment, because you do not want to contribute to suffering, even your own.
+Make sure veganism is what you really want–because you love animals, because you love the environment, because you do not want to contribute to suffering, even your own.
 Otherwise, it won’t be real because you are forcing it (oftentimes in search of control).
-Listen to your body and slowly reduce your intake of animal products; cut out meat first, then dairy products, then eggs, etc. Healing with veganism (and homeopathy, if necessary) should elevate you on all planes– mental, emotional, physical, and spiritual– not deplete you.
+Listen to your body and slowly reduce your intake of animal products; cut out meat first, then dairy products, then eggs, etc. Healing with veganism (and homeopathy, if necessary) should elevate you on all planes–mental, emotional, physical, and spiritual–not deplete you.

 I must mention that homeopathy is capable of rectifying genealogical deficiencies that ultimately prevent the uptake of certain nutrients and contribute to malnourishment.
 Remember the child born sick and grown sicker with drugs (think suppression and consequent displacement of the disorder), environmental toxins, imbalanced nutrition, and a variety of other inhibitive factors?
-Homeopathy can restore this child before zir vital force becomes so depressed the child cannot heal any longer.
+Homeopathy can restore this child before nir vital force becomes so depressed the child cannot heal any longer.

 In homeopathy, genetic predispositions to disease are known as miasms.
 Please click here for more information.